- Many users reported that their Steam game launches but then nothing happens.

 Steam is a great platform for gaming, but many users reported that nothing happens when clicking Play on Steam.
 This can be a big problem since you won’t be able to launch any games at all, but today we’re going to show you how to fix this issue.

-Nothing happens when I click play on Steam, what to do?
+What can I do if nothing happens when I click play on Steam?

 - Check your antivirus

 - Check if the game is properly installed

 - Start Steam as administrator

 - Check to have Visual C++ Redistributables installed

 1. Check your antivirus

 According to users, sometimes your antivirus can interfere with Steam and that will cause this and many other problems to appear.
 To check if your antivirus is the problem, try disabling certain antivirus features, such as real-time scanning or folder protection.
 If that doesn’t work, you might have to disable your antivirus altogether.